We may earn a commission if you open an account through the link above. This doesn't affect our recommendations. Learn more

 The 2-year cooldown.
 You're not eligible if you've held any Chase personal checking account in the last 2 years.
 This applies across all Chase checking products, not just Total Checking.
 The clock starts from the date you closed your most recent Chase checking account, not from when you last earned a bonus.

 The monthly fee.
 Total Checking charges $15/month, but this is waived if you receive $500 or more in qualifying electronic deposits per statement period.
 Your paycheck or qualifying direct deposit will usually cover this while you're working toward the bonus.
 After you stop directing deposits there, you'll need to maintain a $1,500 daily balance or $5,000 average balance to avoid the fee.
-Closing the account after the hold period is the simpler option.
+Closing the account once the bonus posts is the simpler option.

 Taxes.
 Chase reports the $400 bonus as interest income and will send a 1099-INT at tax time.
 Factor this in when calculating your actual take-home.
 Most people in standard tax brackets still net $350+ after taxes, which is still one of the best bank bonuses available for the effort required.